LSCW, CCTP

 Fatigue Expert

-I’m Sharise Nance, and I help organizations prevent Leadership Burnout and Compassion Fatigue using a trauma sensitive and systems approach to create a supportive work culture that prioritizes work life balance and integration.
+I’m Sharise Nance, owner and founder of Vitamin C Healing, and I help organizations prevent Leadership Burnout and Compassion Fatigue using a trauma sensitive and systems approach to create a supportive work culture that prioritizes work life harmony.

 The #1 thing I hear about from both helping professionals and leaders struggling with Compassion Fatigue and burnout is Overwhelm.